Stateville Penitentiary Malaria Study

-The Stateville Penitentiary malaria study was a controlled but ethically questionable study of the effects of malaria on prisoners of Stateville Penitentiary near Joliet, Illinois in the 1940s, conducted by the Department of Medicine at the University of Chicago in conjunction with the United States Army and the State Department.
+The Stateville Penitentiary malaria study was a controlled but ethically questionable study of the effects of malaria on prisoners of Stateville Penitentiary near Joliet, Illinois, in the 1940s, conducted by the Department of Medicine at the University of Chicago in conjunction with the United States Army and the State Department.
 The Stateville experiment was viewed as coercive because it offered shortened sentences to participants.
-The Green report was written in 1945 about it by Andrew Conway Ivy, used in Nuremberg Medical Trial, which affected the Nuremberg Code, and used to discuss how medical experimentation on prisoners should be carried out.
+The Green report was written about it by Andrew Conway Ivy in 1945 and used in the Nuremberg Doctors' Trial, which affected the Nuremberg Code, and to discuss how medical experimentation on prisoners should be carried out.

 Historical context

 Demand for malaria research

 The circumstances of World War II resulted in an urgent need for the development of new malaria treatments.
 First, U.S. soldiers were deployed to areas of the Pacific with extremely high rates of malaria infection.
 The U.S. Army estimated millions of man-hours lost due to malaria throughout the war; thus it was critically important to mitigate the effects of the disease in the interest of the military.
 Second, the conventional treatment for malaria, quinine, was largely unavailable throughout the war.
 Japanese control of the Philippines and Indonesia cut off the supply of quinine to the United States, adding to the need for alternate treatments.
 The new risks of malaria posed by World War II called for experimentation at an unprecedented scale, with a particular focus on human subjects.